 The City first obtained a General Permit for Discharges of Stormwater for Small Municipal Separate Storm Sewer Systems (MS4s) in 2003.
-In March 2013, the Virginia Soil & Water Conservation Board approved a new general permit that becomes effective July 1, 2013.
+In 2019, the new general permit was approved.

 The City is required to develop, implement, and enforce a stormwater management program, referred to as an "MS4 Program".
 The MS4 Program must include an MS4 Program Plan that includes six minimum control measures and Special Conditions for approved Total Maximum Daily Loads (TMDL) for the Chesapeake Bay TMDL and non-Chesapeake Bay TMDLs (e.g. for Blacks Run/ Cooks Creek).
 The six minimum control measures are:

 - Public Education and Outreach - on stormwater impacts - includes classroom educational activities for students K-12, plantings and stream restoration activities, the CleanStream website, and educational campaigns for residents, businesses and households on pet waste management, proper fertilization techniques, automobile maintenance, etc.